wader/fq/README.md

 - `$HOME/Library/Application Support/fq/init.jq` on macOS
 - `$HOME/.config/fq/init.jq` on Linux, BSD etc
 - `%AppData%\fq\init.jq` on Windows (TODO: not tested)

-## How to use

-TODO: unknown for gaps
-TODO: piping

 ## Decoders